Tasmin Archer: Early life

-Archer was born in Bradford, Yorkshire.
+Archer was born in Bradford, Yorkshire, to Jamaican parents.
 She attended Grange Upper School and, after leaving, first worked as a sewing machine operator.
-She attended Bradford College in 1980 to study typing, and then became a clerk at Leeds Magistrates' Court.
+She attended Bradford College in 1980 to study typing, and later became a clerk at Leeds Magistrates' Court.

 Archer joined a group called Dignity as a backing vocalist, and played with different bands around the Bradford area.
 She helped out at a recording studio in Bradford called Flexible Response Studios, and subsequently began working with musicians John Hughes and John Beck as "The Archers".
 During this time, Archer developed skills in the music business.

 Musical career

 Great Expectations

-Archer signed to EMI in 1990, and released her first single, "Sleeping Satellite" in September 1992, which went to number one on the UK Singles Chart.
+Archer signed to EMI in 1990 and released her first single, "Sleeping Satellite," in September 1992, which went to number one on the UK Singles Chart.
 The single also enjoyed success in the US, where it peaked at number 32 on the Billboard Hot 100.
 The album Great Expectations followed in October 1992.
 It reached number eight on the UK Albums Chart, and achieved gold disc status by December for sales of more than 100,000 copies.
 Further singles from the album followed, and although they were Top 40 hits in the UK, they did not achieve the same level of success as her début.

 Archer donated the royalties from her second single "In Your Care" to Childline.
 The song was about child abuse.
 In 1993 Archer won a BRIT Award for the Best British Breakthrough Act.
-She later joked that she kept her award in the back of her kitchen cupboard, and claimed that she used it for cracking nuts and tenderising steak.
+She later joked that she kept her award in her kitchen cupboard and used it for cracking nuts and tenderizing steak.